catena2w/catena2w.github.io/blockStructure.md

 ![image](BlockStructureSmall.png)

-To fix the *blockchain boat* problem, most of blockchains distinguish block *header* from block payload to be able to  prune old transactions from the blockchain keeping it secure .
+To fix the *blockchain boat* problem, most of blockchains distinguish block *header* from the block payload to be able to  prune old transactions from the blockchain keeping it secure .
-Block header should be enough to verify consensus data and choose the chain with the best *score* (*cumulative difficulty* in terms of bitcoin) determined by corresponding consensus algorithm.
+The header should be enough to verify consensus data and choose the chain with the best *score* ( *cumulative difficulty* in terms of bitcoin) determined by corresponding consensus algorithm.
 Besides of consensus data and a link to previous block, header should contain some *digest* of transactions to make transactional data immutable.
 Root hash of authenticated data structure build on top of transactions is usually used for this purposes, allowing to prove existence (or non-existence) of specified transactions in block.
 Once block structure may change during cryptocurrency development, it's usually good idea to have block *version* in header.